Kernel Telemetry Module (KTM)

 Target Process Discovery (Pod / VM)

 KTM needs to resolve the single “target” BanyanDB process before enabling filters and attaching eBPF programs.
-In both Kubernetes pods and VM/bare-metal deployments, KTM uses a process matcher driven by a configurable regular expression (collector.target_comm_regex, default banyand).
+In both Kubernetes pods and VM/bare-metal deployments, KTM uses a process matcher based on a configurable comm-prefix match (default banyand).

 Kubernetes Pod (sidecar)